 Overview

 The Treevox Content API gives you access to the content management features you see in our web app and lets you extend them for use in your own app.
-It strives to be RESTful and is organized around the main resources you’re familiar with from the Treevox web interface.
+It strives to be and is organized around the main resources you’re familiar with from the Treevox web interface.

 Endpoints that return arrays support limit and offset as URL parameters.
 Limit defines the maximum number of records that will be returned on a page.
 The number of records is not guaranteed to be the number specified as visibility rules may filter out items.
 To avoid duplicates being returned we recommend the following logic: